MEPennyworth/osTicket-Prerequisites/README.md

 <img src="https://i.imgur.com/FNRTFPX.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Step 20: Launch Microsoft Edge to begin the installation of the osTicket dependencies
+Step 20: Launch Microsoft Edge to begin the installation of the osTicket dependencies required for the smooth operation of the osTicket web application
 </p>
 <br />